lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ### Authentication Keys

 The authentication key MUST be a signature key or static Diffie-Hellman key.
 The Initiator and the Responder MAY use different types of authentication keys, e.g. one uses a signature key and the other uses a static Diffie-Hellman key.
 When using a signature key, the authentication is provided by a signature.
 When using a static Diffie-Hellman key the authentication is provided by a Message Authentication Code (MAC) computed from an ephemeral-static ECDH shared secret which enables significant reductions in message sizes.
 The MAC is implemented with an AEAD algorithm.
-When using a static Diffie-Hellman keys the Initiator's and Responder's private authentication keys are called I and R, respectively, and the public authentication keys are called G_I and G_R, respectively.
+When using static Diffie-Hellman keys the Initiator's and Responder's private authentication keys are called I and R, respectively, and the public authentication keys are called G_I and G_R, respectively.

 * Only the Responder SHALL have access to the Responder's private authentication key.